 and musings on Theater, Film and Culture (Music,

 Cabaret, Books and more) by veteran arts writer

 critic Frank Scheck.

-A singer/songwriter loses his moral compass when he faces temptations on the road in the religious-themed film drama The Song.
+A scientist runs into trouble when he creates the first human clone in the sci-fi thriller Closer to God.
 To read my Hollywood Reporter review, click here.